PasBless1/PasBless1/README.md

 ## Hello, I am Blessing Asare 👋

+I am a passionate Data Engineer & Analyst, with a strong foundation in analytics, engineering and technical solutions.
+I enjoy solving complex problems using data-driven insights and building solutions that improve decision-making.
+Currently, I’m exploring the intersection of data engineering, data analysis, business strategy, and creative development, always striving to integrate data visualization, SQL, Power BI, and Python in my projects.

+On this GitHub, you will find my projects that range from data analysis, business insights, and machine learning to data engineering.
+I am continuously learning and experimenting with new techniques and tools to further enhance my skills.
+Whether it’s through data pipelines, predictive models, or interactive dashboards, I focus on creating solutions that are not only technically sound but also user-friendly and impactful.

 <!--**PasBless1/PasBless1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->